billkarsh/HelloSGLX/README.md

 ### Building in Windows

-The source code that build HelloSGLX is inclded in the Build folder, though the app has been precompiled for you, so this material is mainly for your educational interests.
+The source code that builds HelloSGLX is included in the Build folder, though the app has been precompiled for you.
+This material is mainly for educational interest.

 I build using Qt 5.12.0 (MinGW 64-bit).
 Compiled components include supporting DLLs from that Qt version.